bradfordcondon/divseek-canada-portal/README.md

 sudo mount /dev/vdc /opt/divseekcanada/data/downy-mildew
 sudo mkdir -p /opt/divseekcanada/Sunflower sudo mount /dev/vdd /opt/divseekcanada/Sunflower

-# test the fstab mount with a 'fake' mounting
-sudo mount -vf
 ```

 After completing the above steps, you should configure ```/etc/fstab``` file for system boot up mounting of the new volumes:

     # These volumes need to be auto mounted upon each reboot of the system
     # so you should (carefully) add them to the Linux /etc/fstab file
     # of the server, something like the following text entries (customize for your crop):